ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

                                          task_vars=task_vars, tmp=tmp)

-For example, if you wanted to check the time difference between your Ansible controller and your target machine(s), you could write an action plugin to check the local time and compare it to the return data from Ansible's ``setup`` module:
+For example, if you wanted to check the time difference between your Ansible control node and your target machine(s), you could write an action plugin to check the local time and compare it to the return data from Ansible's ``setup`` module:

 .. code-block:: python